 At Liwa International School, we are continuously working to ensure that our students are provided with a strong international education and therefore we closely monitor their progress and attainment against international standards, including American standardized tests.
 Students from KG2 to Grade 10 will be taking the MAP tests three times a year.
 Please find more information below.

-MAP (which stands for “Measure Academic Performance”) Growth tests are computerized adaptive tests which means the difficulty of each question is based on how well a student answers all the previous questions.
+MAP (which stands for “Measure of Academic Progress”) Growth tests are computerized adaptive tests which means the difficulty of each question is based on how well a student answers all the previous questions.

 More than 8 million KG2-Grade 10 students take the MAP test in over 7,800 schools and districts across the USA and in 140 countries around the world.

 The purpose of MAP Growth is to determine what the student knows and is ready to learn next.
 MAP Growth tracks students’ individual growth over time.
 When students finish their MAP Growth test, they receive a number called a RIT score for each area they are tested in (reading, language usage, math, or science).
 This score represents a student’s achievement level at any given moment and helps measure their academic growth over time.
 The RIT scale is a stable scale that accurately measures student performance, regardless of age, grades, or grade level.

 Although there is not a set amount of time for the test, most students take less than an hour to complete a MAP Growth test (however students may take as much time as they need to complete it).

 Your child’s teacher will help with any pre-test instructions to explain the test to the students.
 Just like any school day, make sure your child gets plenty of rest and is fed with a well-rounded diet.
 Encourage him/her to do his/her best.